jreeee/ShowScrobbling/README.md

 ### startup

-after finishing the setup just start the program. it should automatically connect to your discord client and show which song you are currently listening to. it then updates every 30s to fetch the currently playing song from last.fm.
+after finishing the setup just start the program: open a terminal (emulator) of your choice and type `./showscrobbling.py`. for windows i recommend git bash, but cmd and powershell _should_ also work. it then automatically connects to your discord client and show which song you are  listening to right now. after that it updates every 30s to fetch the currently playing song from last.fm.

 ### general info